Facebook Pixel

 SEP IRA

 Simplified employee pension accounts are suitable for those who are self-employed or small business owners.
 Similar to a traditional IRA, your contributions are tax-deductible and grow tax-deferred.
-In retirement, your withdrawals are taxed the regular tax rates.
+In retirement, your withdrawals are taxed at the regular tax rates.
 If there are employees who are eligible for this type of account, you are required to make the same contribution to their account as you do to yours.
 Generally, employees aren't able to make contributions to their SEP IRA if they have one.
-Business owners can contribute up to 25 percent of their compensation as long as it's not more than $56,000 in a year.
+Business owners can contribute up to 25 percent of their compensation if it's not more than $56,000 in a year.

 Spousal IRA